medcomdk/dk-medcom-core/input/pagecontent/index.md

 A description of governance and guidance for MedCom's FHIR standards, can be found on the [MedCom Landing Page](https://medcomdk.github.io/MedComLandingPage).

-The MedCom FHIR landing page provides a overview of governance requirements that apply to MedCom’s FHIR standards, and some content is followed by practical guidance on how to work with fx the associated implementation guides and tools.
-The page begins with a clear description of the governance principles that define how MedCom profiles are structured, interpreted and validated.
+The MedCom FHIR landing page provides a overview of governance requirements that apply to MedCom’s FHIR standards.
 This includes fx the mandatory rules for interpreting MustSupport, the formal validation requirements that implementers must follow, the expectations for producing narrative texts and governance for how MedCom Terminology is versioned.
-In addition, the governance section outlines the rules for MedCom FHIR Messaging and Document Sharing, including requirements for fx message flow and envelope usage.

 The landing page also offers help to developers to understand how to work with MedCom’s FHIR standards.
 This includes a guide of how to read an Implementation Guide.
-Users will also find instructions on how to use the required tools, such as validation and how to use Touchstone.
+Users will also find instructions on how to use some of the required tools, such as validation setup and how to use Touchstone.

 #### Quality Assurance Report